The Bright Side of Playing Video Games

 Video games are often portrayed in the media as entertainment that isolates users, wastes their time, and serves no benefits.
 Older research seemed to encourage this mindset by associating video games as a contributing factor to violent behavior.
 However, what we know now is that there are greater and more complicated contributing factors to violent behaviors than simple video games.
 In reality, video games in all genres can serve great personal gains to the gamer.
 Thus, we shouldn’t feel the need to ban video games completely and rather allow for some leniency, but it also doesn’t mean video games should be played for unlimited time.
 This can be done as a family, deciding on an acceptable amount of time for gameplay in a way that works for your child and household.
 After all, more recent research shows support for playing video games, and some would even indicate their educational benefits, such as (Griffiths, 2002).

 Besides playing video games, encourage children to do other activities during their free time to relax their body and mind.
-These can include taking some time to meditate, exercise and playing sports outside the house, and reading as well.
+These can include taking some time to meditate, exercise, playing sports outside the house, and reading as well.
 It is key to balance between recreational activities and work to have a healthier and livelier lifestyle that could also benefit each other.
 For an informative article on the benefits of Yoga, visit our article here.